 Gonorrhoea, also known as the clap in layman terminology, is an insidious infection that usually does not produce any clear cut symptoms.
 Some people might experience pain during urination and pus-like discharge from the penis and vagina but these symptoms are non-specific.
 This makes gonorrhoea an especially dangerous disease because the lack of symptoms leads to the patient remaining undiagnosed and untreated, thus unknowingly spreading to loved ones.

 If left untreated, the bacteria can disseminate to other organs and even cause disabling complications like sterility.

 What Makes Gonorrhoea PCR Ideal for Diagnosis?

 The bacterium can be isolated from a urine sample or a swab taken from the affected region.
 The bacterium can be gram-stained for identification or cultured in a Thayer Martin agar.
 Although these inexpensive laboratory methods can correctly identify the bacterium in a male, false positive results can occur in women.
-In women, the natural bacterial flora comprises of gram negative cocci which can be mistaken for the gram negative cocci, N. gonorrhoea.
+In women, the natural bacterial flora comprises of gram-negative cocci which can be mistaken for the gram-negative cocci, N. gonorrhoea.

-In women, culture of the specimen or antibody staining is preferred but because of its slower results, the most widely used diagnostic technique today are the nucleic acid amplification tests.
+In women, the culture of the specimen or antibody staining is preferred but because of its slower results, the most widely used diagnostic technique today are the nucleic acid amplification tests.

-The gonorrhoea PCR is one such nucleic acid amplification test that can rapidly give accurate results and a diagnosis of whether the person is infected or not.
+The gonorrhoea PCR is one such nucleic acid amplification test that can rapidly give accurate results and diagnosis of whether the person is infected or not.
 Gonorrhoea PCR works on the principle of gene amplification of the specimen.
 Neisseria genes are detected and identified quickly.